BCM-95® / Curcugreen® (Bioavailable Standardized Curcumin)

 4/5 Evidence Score

 BCM-95® — now rebranded as Curcugreen® — is a standardized turmeric extract developed by Arjuna Natural that combines curcuminoids (95%) with turmeric essential oil rich in ar-turmerone.
-The added essential oil substantially improves curcumin bioavailability and plasma half-life compared with standard 95% curcumin, with the foundational Antony 2008 bioavailability cross-over reporting roughly 6.9-fold relative bioavailability vs unformulated curcumin.
+The added essential oil substantially improves curcumin bioavailability and plasma half-life compared with standard 95% curcumin, with a foundational bioavailability cross-over reporting roughly 6.9-fold relative bioavailability vs unformulated curcumin.
 The branded extract has been evaluated in randomized trials including a head-to-head depression trial vs fluoxetine and a knee osteoarthritis trial showing non-inferiority to ibuprofen.
 Evidence is moderate and includes both industry-supported and independent work, with positioning anchored in bioavailability and joint and mood applications.

 Benefits